rng-guy/NFSMWBartender/APPENDIX.md

 * The `MinimumSupportDelay` VltEd parameter defines how much time needs to pass before the game can make non-Strategy roadblock and Strategy requests in a given pursuit.

-* Setting low player speed thresholds for HeavyStrategy 3 spawns fixes the vanilla issue of them attempting to flee the pursuit instantly without trying to ram you.
-This is because the vanilla game forces HeavyStrategy 3 spawns to flee if your speed drops below the value of the `CollapseSpeed` VltEd parameter at any point.
-At higher Heat levels, this often happens before they can even reach you because of higher `CollapseSpeed` values and far more aggressive cops.

 * LeaderStrategy 5 spawns Cross by himself, while LeaderStrategy 7 spawns him with two henchmen.

 * You shouldn't use the replacement vehicles for Cross elsewhere in the game.
 Otherwise, these vehicles will block all LeaderStrategy spawns whenever they are present in a given pursuit.